 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At BMCC, approximately 8% of students took out student loans averaging $5,338 a year.
 That adds up to $21,352 over four years for those students.

-The student loan default rate at BMCC is 14.0%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at BMCC is 7.3%.
+Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

 Contact details for BMCC are given below.